ken-okabe/wayland-desktop-container/README.md

 Remember, KWin is already running, and it's a feature complete and powerful WindowManager.
 You can launch and switch tasks with KWin via shortcut-keys, or prepare your favorite launcher app like `synapse` or `xfce4-panel` for a minimal setup.

-However, if we need more user friendly Desktop Environments, just install and launch XFCE or LXQT that can run along with KWin.
+However, if we need more user friendly Desktop Environments, just install and launch `XFCE` or `LXQt` that can run along with `KWin`.

 From the containerOS console: